 So you’ve learned to play a 6-string guitar, impressed your friends with moving renditions of Comfortably Numb and rocked out to Aerosmith’s back catalog.

-Then you moved on to the 7-string, gaining more confidence in your plucking skills… now where do you go?
+Then you moved on to a 7-string, gaining more confidence in your plucking skills… now where do you go?

 Well, if you want a real challenge, then you might want to go grab yourself one of the best 8-string guitars on the market.

-If you do fancy hammering on something with a wider neck and a few extra strings, you can explore a whole new sonic range, with a potentially infinite number of notes, chords and combinations.If you’re a metalhead, then an 8-string guitar could become your favorite new instrument.
+If you do fancy hammering on a wider neck with a few extra strings, you can explore a whole new sonic range, with a potentially infinite number of notes, chords and combinations.If you’re a metal-head, an 8-string guitar could become your favorite new instrument.